Joshuafolorunsho/TO-DO-LIST/README.md

-# TO-D0-LIST-PROJECT
+# TO-DO-LIST-PROJECT

 Hey there, welcome to our TO-DO-List open source project.
-Redesign the HTML landing and have fun doing it.
+This project is built using HTML, CSS and JavaScript (vanilla JavaScript).
 Happy coding :)

 # Contribution Guide